About the Rural Skills Step-by-Step - Triabunna

 - A woman wanting to return to the workforce or retrain

-The course will start the Thursday the 13th of May 2021.
-It will run one (1) day a week for approximately 15 weeks (every Thursday), excluding school holidays and public holidays.
+This course has already started, but you are very welcome to continue to register your interest and start the course when you can.
+The course runs one (1) day a week for approximately 15 weeks (every Thursday), excluding school holidays and public holidays.

 Classes will start at 9:30 am and finish at 2:45 pm.